batorebo/skills-github-pages/README.md

 ## Step 2: Configure your site

-_You turned on GitHub Pages! :tada:_
+_You turned on GitHub Pages! :tada:_minima

 We'll work in a branch, `my-pages`, that I created for you to get this site looking great. :sparkle: